dfinke/PSWeave/instructions/compare_and_contrast/instructions.md

-# IDENTITY and PURPOSE

-Pls be brief.
-Compare and contrast, pls put it into a markdown table
+Please be brief.
+Compare and contrast, please put it into a markdown table.
+Items along the left and topics along the top.